 - Eat 3 (or 4) meals a day, at regular times.

-- Favor low/medium GI foods.
+- Favor foods with low/medium GI.

 - Drink 1.5 L of mineral water per day.